elixtcode/notion-zen-dashboard/README.md

 A minimalist, mobile-friendly web app built with React, TypeScript, and Tailwind CSS, designed to embed seamlessly in Notion.
 It helps track focus time, break durations, and task-based productivity in a single clean interface.

-I used an AI-generated layout as a starting point to save time, then customized the timer behavior, added key features, and refined the interface to suit my workflow all coded and versioned through GitHub.
+I used an AI-generated layout as a starting point to save time, then customized the timer behavior, added key features, and refined the interface to suit my workflow all coded through GitHub.

 ### Live Demo
 https://notion-zen-dashboard.lovable.app/